WinnieChun1234/ENGG1340Project/README.md

 ## Game Description

 Our game, **Solitudo** , is a implementation of a game named HITORI.
 HITORI, translated as “one person” in Japanese, is a one-player puzzle game originated from Nikoli Co., Ltd., commonly played in a square or rectangular grid.
-Our team intend to enhance the game in a square grid with some feathures differ from the original game, which will be explained below.
+Our team intend to enhance the game in a square grid with some features differ from the original game, which will be explained below.
 Whenever it is possible, we will try developing the game in a hexagonal grid, however depends on the progress made.

 #### Game Rule
 The player will be asked to whiten or blacken the cells based on the following basic rules: